Aman-Codes/100-days-of-code/log.md

 ### Day 2: June 10, 2020

-**Today's Progress**: Learned responsive web designing and using bootstrap Front-End Web UI Frameworks and Tools by The Hong Kong University of Science and Technology through Coursera.
+**Today's Progress**: Learned responsive web designing and using bootstrap from Front-End Web UI Frameworks and Tools by The Hong Kong University of Science and Technology through Coursera.

 **Thoughts:** Feeling good to learn responsive web designing.